lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in Standard C

 ## Introduction
-This repository provides a framework in  [Standard AVR C](http://avr-libc.nongnu.org) which mirrors that of the Arduino framework.
-This allows a student to program the ATmega328P or equivilents using **Standard C** in a relatively familar (Arduino) context.
-The value of programming the ATmega328P in C is that it is easier to understand the C concepts using an 8-bit processor as compared to programming in C on a PC.
-It also allows someone to learn how to program an embedded microcontroller in a less complex environment as compared to a 32-bit microcontroller such as the Raspberry Pi Pico.
+This repository provides a framework in  [*C* (ANSI C99)](http://avr-libc.nongnu.org) which mirrors that of the Arduino framework.
+This allows a student to program the ATmega328P or equivalents using a standardized **C** in a relatively familar (Arduino) context.
+This serves the following:
+* The *C language* used in this framework follows the [*C99*](https://iso-9899.info/wiki/The_Standard) standard and doesn't introduce anything which would not be considered *standard C*.
+This is in contrast to the Arduino software framework, which introduces classes such as *serial* to process serial input.
+* The value of programming the *ATmega328P* in *C* is that it is easier to understand the *C* concepts using an 8-bit processor as compared to programming in *C* on a personal computer.
+* It also allows someone to learn how to program an embedded microcontroller in a less complex environment as compared to a 32-bit microcontroller such as the Raspberry Pi Pico.

-In order to use this framework, one must install the *avr-gcc* tool chain appropriate for their platform (Linux, macOS, or Windows).
-The directions to do so are [here](https://wellys.com/posts/avr_c_setup/).
+In order to use this framework, you can either install the *GNU avr* tool chain appropriate for your computer (Linux, macOS, or Windows).
+Or you can use the tool chain installed by Arduino, the instructions are in the same location.
+The directions to do so are here: [Developing in C on the AVR ATmega328P](https://wellys.com/posts/courses_avr_c/).

-For a robust debugging approach on Linux (Linux or WSL), you may add [Bloom](https://bloom.oscillate.io/) and *avr-gdb*.
+For a robust debugging approach on Linux, you may add [Bloom](https://bloom.oscillate.io/) and *avr-gdb*.
 Bloom provides a GUI display of the microcontroller's registers and memory as well as the connection required from the chip to avr-gdb. [gdb](https://www.sourceware.org/gdb/) is a simple yet extremely powerful debugging tool.
 I find it easier to use than most IDE's such as Visual Studio, MPLAB IDE etc. More guidance at [Developing in C for the ATmega328: Setup Bloom and gdb for Hardware Debug](https://wellys.com/posts/avr_c_gdb_bloomsetup/).

 ## Steps to Use
 1. Install toolchain.
 [Details here](https://www.wellys.com/posts/avr_c_setup/)
 2. Obtain this repository, either via download using zip file or preferably, [use git and clone to your system](https://www.wellys.com/posts/avr_c_step5/).
-3. Open the *AVR_C* folder and add an env.make file (*see below*) based on your board and system.
+3. Open the *AVR_C* folder and add an *env.make* file (*see below*) based on your board and system. **Be sure to set *toolchain* and *OS*, appropriate to the tool chain your are using and your operating system.**
 4. Navigate to *examples/blink* in your CLI and run:
 	* *make* to compile, link and create an executable file
 	* *make flash* to upload executable file to your board.